Table of Contents (click to expand)

 Here is a beginner’s guide to trading Cryptocurrency and holding (Hodl) you were looking for.
 Bitcoin has shown a lot of volatility lately, and while volatility is what it’s known for, I’m not going to flood you with crypto jargon head-on.

-This comprehensive beginner’s guide carries all you need to know if you’re just starting off in crypto, and we’ll also tell you what ‘Buy the Dip’ means even though Bitcoin has seen new lows at the beginning of 2022.
+This comprehensive beginner’s guide carries all you need to know if you’re starting in crypto, and we’ll also tell you what ‘Buy the Dip’ means even though Bitcoin has seen new lows at the beginning of 2022.

 How to Buy Some Bitcoins (And Other Cryptocurrencies)?

-The first thing you might want to know in this beginner’s guide to trading Cryptocurrency is how to purchase this darn Bitcoin thing or any other crypto for that matter.
+The first thing you might want to know in this beginner’s guide to trading Cryptocurrency is how to purchase this darn Bitcoin thing, or any other crypto for that matter.
 The primary platform to buy or sell crypto is a cryptocurrency exchange.
 There are several options you can go for.
 Prepare to pay transaction fees when buying crypto from these exchanges.
 However, there is a trick to reducing them drastically.
 We will mention it later in this section.

 Choosing an Exchange